The spectra of generalized Paley graphs of $(q^\ell+1)$-th powers and applications: Abstract

 \section{Abstract}

 We consider a special class of generalized Paley graphs over finite fields, namely the Cayley graphs with vertex set $\ff_{q^m}$ and connection set the nonzero $(q^\ell+1)$-th powers in $\ff_{q^m}$, as well as their complements.
-We explicitly compute the spectrum of these graphs.
-As a consequence, the graphs turn out to be (with trivial exceptions) simple, connected, non-bipartite, integral and strongly regular (of Latin square type in half of the cases).
-As applications, on the one hand we solve Waring's problem over $\ff_{q^m}$ for the exponents $q^\ell+1$, for each $q$ and for infinite values of $\ell$ and $m$.
-We obtain that the Waring's number $g(q^\ell+1,q^m)=1$ or $2$, depending on $m$ and $\ell$, thus tackling some open cases.
-On the other hand, we construct infinite towers of Ramanujan graphs in all characteristics.
+We explicitly compute the spectrum and the energy of these graphs.
+As a consequence, the graphs turn out to be (with trivial exceptions) simple, connected, non-bipartite, integral and strongly regular, of pseudo or negative Latin square type.
+Using the spectral information we compute several invariants of these graphs.
+We exhibit infinitely many pairs of integral equienergetic non-isospectral graphs.
+As applications, on the one hand we solve Waring's problem over $\ff_{q^m}$ for the exponents $q^\ell+1$, for each $q$ and for infinitely many values of $\ell$ and $m$.
+We obtain that the Waring's number $g(q^\ell+1,q^m)=1$ or $2$, depending on $m$ and $\ell$, thus solving some open cases.
+On the other hand, we construct infinite towers of integral Ramanujan graphs in all characteristics.
+Finally, we give the Ihara zeta functions of these graphs.